Washington DC VA Medical Center

 Our training handbook provides detailed information about training experiences

 The DCVAMC Psychology Service welcomes practicum students from APA accredited doctoral programs in clinical or counseling psychology.
-Clinics that routinely host practicum students include:
+Clinics that intend to host practicum students in the 2021-2022 academic year include:

 - Health Psychology